ashbymichael/News/bc71fc0b-2b8b-42aa-a673-fd7a930f3189/teaser.md

-We’re looking for a rails developer to teach the web development portion of our new gap year program.
-You’ll be teaching students aged 18-25 how to build and ship their first website!
+We're looking for someone to drive students to our in person programs.
+We'd like to let the world know that our programs exist and convey to them why it could be the greatest experience of their lives.